akveo/react-native-ui-kitten/docs/src/articles/guides/configure-navigation.md

 };
 ```

 The code above demonstrates the basic example of how to create screens in React Native.
 It already includes a header and a button to navigate to the second screen.
 Currently, this will not affect your app.
 We still need to create the Details screen and connect it with Home using React Navigation.
-But let's take an additional attention for some details:
+But let's take additional attention for some details:

 - `SafeAreaView` is the root element of the screen.
-This help us to avoid drawing UI over the notches on physical devices.
+This helps us to avoid drawing UI over the notches on physical devices.
 - `TopNavigation` is the header of our application.
 - `Layout` includes the main content of the screen.

 Notice the `navigation` argument passed to `HomeScreen`.
-It comes from React Navigation when navigator is configured and can be used to perform the navigation between screens.
-By pressing `Open Details` button it will pefrorm navigation to the Details screen, so let's focus on it's implementation.
+It comes from React Navigation when navigator is configured and can be used to perform navigation between screens.
+By pressing `Open Details` button it will perform navigation to the Details screen, so let's focus on its implementation.

 ### Details Screen